Running with Music?

 Save weight – Even if you have a tiny digital audio player, the extra weight of it and your headphones and the carrier will all mean extra energy expenditure; which can be measurable over the course of a marathon.

-Situational Awareness – All those people running around you can create hazards, the more awareness of your surroundings you have, the less chance you’ll have of tripping over, running into someone or maybe missing an important announcement.
+Situational Awareness – All those people running around you can create hazards, the more aware of the surroundings you have, the less chance you’ll have of tripping over, running into someone or maybe missing an important announcement.

 Motivation – This is particularly significant at larger events, such as the London marathon, as you’ll have thousands of people cheering you on, which can be a very powerful motivational boost; even more powerful than pumping “eye of the tiger” through your headphones!